 How to Make Lavender Sachets

 Hello, hello Graphics Fairy friends!
-I’m Diana from Dreams Factory and today I’m sharing another fun project with you – some How to Make Lavender Sachets and they are no sew.
+I’m Diana from Dreams Factory and today I’m sharing another fun project with you – some How to Make Lavender Sachets and they are no sew, so leave your sewing machine in the closet and the needle and thread too!
 It’s a beautiful and easy project that will make your home (and your drawers) smell amazing!
 The key ingredient for making this project?
 Some heavenly scented lavender!
-Are you in or are you in? 🙂
+Are you in or are you in?

 Let me start by telling you that lavender has been close to my heart for years!
 I simply love finding unique ways of incorporating it into our home and into our lives, whether it is its fresh or dried flowers or its more concentrated version – the powerful lavender essential oils.
-So far I’ve used lavender in body scrubs, detox bath soaks, in my diffuser … but also in my lattes, to name only a few.
+So far I’ve used lavender in body scrubs, detox bath soaks, in my diffuser … to name only a few.

-For today we will be needing a few key ingredients – scrap pieces of fabric, a glue gun (not my best friend, but the best choice for this no sew project), lavender buds that can be ordered online (if you don’t already grow them in your garden), some iron on paper transfer and this beautiful French ephemera lavender printable that I created for you!
+We will be needing a few key ingredients – scrap fabric, a glue gun (not my best friend, but the best choice for this no sew project), lavender buds , some iron on paper transfer and this beautiful French ephemera lavender printable that I created for you!
 The iron on transfer technique might be familiar to you, I’ve used it before in this DIY French Ephemera Fabric Labels project.
-It’s definitely one of my favorite method of transferring an image to fabric and once you get the hang of it, it can become quite addictive! 😉
+It’s definitely one of my favorite method of transferring an image to fabric and once you get the hang of it, it can become quite addictive!

 I also created a pattern that will help you when tracing and cutting your DIY No Sew Lavender Sachets to size, just print this on cardstock paper and use it on your fabric.